Healthier Fudgy Pumpkins Brownies.

 - Divide the brownie batter into 2; add the first batter to the already lined (and greased) baking dish, level out with a spatula.
 Then add the pumpkin filling, use a spatula to level out as well, then gently add the remaining brownie batter.
 Feel free to use some scraps from the pumpkin filling bowl to make a swirl.
 Then give a small shake, and use the spatula to level out before placing in the preheated oven.

 - After they come out from the oven, allow to completely cool before you cut them.
-Enjoy!
+Enjoy by itself or with ice cream!

 My family ate some of these with vanilla ice cream, and it was glorious!